Italy in the Eurovision Song Contest 2018: Background

-The Italian national broadcaster, Radiotelevisione italiana (RAI), broadcasts the event within Italy and organises the selection process for the nation's entry.
-RAI confirmed Italy's participation in the 2018 Eurovision Song Contest on 15 September 2017.
-Between 2011 and 2013, the broadcaster used the Sanremo Music Festival as an artist selection pool where a special committee would select one of the competing artist, independent of the results in the competition, as the Eurovision entrant.
+As part of its duties as participating broadcaster, RAI organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed its participation in the 2018 contest on 15 September 2017.
+Between 2011 and 2013, RAI used the Sanremo Music Festival as an artist selection pool where a special committee would select one of the competing artist, independent of the results in the competition, as the Eurovision entrant.
 The selected entrant was then responsible for selecting the song they would compete with.
 For 2014, RAI forwent using the Sanremo Music Festival artist lineup and internally selected their entry.
 Since 2015, the winning artist of the Sanremo Music Festival is rewarded with the opportunity to represent Italy at the Eurovision Song Contest, although in 2016 the winner declined and the broadcaster appointed the runner-up as the Italian entrant.

 Before Eurovision

-Sanremo 2018
+Sanremo Music Festival 2018

 On 12 October 2017, Italian broadcaster RAI confirmed that the performer that would represent Italy at the 2018 Eurovision Song Contest would be selected from the competing artists at the Sanremo Music Festival 2018.
 According to the rules of Sanremo 2018, the winner of the Campioni or Big Artists category earns the right to represent Italy at the Eurovision Song Contest, but in case the artist is not available or refuses the offer, the organisers of the event reserve the right to choose another participant via their own criteria.
 The competition took place between 6–10 February 2018 with the winner being selected on the last day of the festival.

-Twenty artists competed in the Big Artists category of Sanremo 2017.
-Among the competing artists were former Eurovision Song Contest entrants who all represented Italy.
-Riccardo Fogli in 1983, Luca Barbarossa in 1988, Enrico Ruggeri, frontman of Decibel in 1993, and Nina Zilli in 2012.
+Twenty artists competed in the Big Artists category of Sanremo 2018.
+Among the competing artists were former Eurovision Song Contest entrants who represented Italy: Riccardo Fogli in 1983, Luca Barbarossa in 1988, Enrico Ruggeri, frontman of Decibel in 1993, and Nina Zilli in 2012.
 The performers in the "Big Artists" category were:

 Final

 During the final evening of the Sanremo Music Festival 2018, Ermal Meta and Fabrizio Moro were selected as the winners with the song "Non mi avete fatto niente".
-RAI later confirmed during the closing press conference for the Sanremo Music Festival on 10 February 2018 that Meta and Moro had accepted to participate at Eurovision and would perform their Sanremo song "Non mi avete fatto niente" at the Eurovision Song Contest 2018.
+RAI later confirmed during the closing press conference for the Sanremo Music Festival on 10 February 2018 that Meta and Moro had agreed to participate in Eurovision and would perform their Sanremo song "Non mi avete fatto niente" at the contest in Lisbon.